2025-2026 Season

 Performances: August 22nd & 23rd, 2025

-This musical is the third adaptation of the 1937 play Parfumerie by Hungarian playwright Miklós László, following the 1940 film The Stop Around the Corner and the 1949 musical version In the Good Old Summertime.
+This musical is the third adaptation of the 1937 play Parfumerie by Hungarian playwright Miklós László, following the 1940 film The Shop Around the Corner and the 1949 musical version In the Good Old Summertime.
 (It surfaced again as 1998's You've Got Mail).
 The plot revolves around Budapest shop employees Georg and Amalia, who, despite being consistently at odds with each other at work, are unaware that each is the other's secret pen pal met through lonely-hearts ads.

 FAILURE a Love Story